sam-atkins/fsnd-item_catalog/README.md

 This app was built using a Vagrant Virtual Box and runs on Python 2 using the Flask Microframework.

-In addition to Flask, key modules include WTForms and SQLAlchemy.
+In addition to Flask, key packages include WTForms and SQLAlchemy.

 #### 2. Configuration